 UTIs are among the most common bacterial infections encountered in the ambulatory setting.
 A UTI occurs when one or more parts of the urinary system (kidneys, ureters, bladder or urethra) become infected with a pathogen (most frequently, bacteria).
-While many UTIs are not considered life-threatening, if the infection is caused by a multi-drug resistant (MDR) bacterial pathogen, or reaches the kidneys, serious illness, and even death, can occur.
-UTI diagnoses are stratified between either complicated or uncomplicated infections. uUTI refers to the invasion of a structurally and functionally normal urinary tract by a nonresident infectious organism (e.g. acute cystitis), and is diagnosed and commonly treated with an oral agent in an outpatient setting.
-Conversely, cUTIs, including acute pyelonephritis, are defined as a urinary tract infection ascending from the bladder accompanied by local and systemic signs and symptoms, including fever, chills, malaise, flank pain, back pain, and/or costo-vertebral angle pain or tenderness, that occur in the presence of a functional or anatomical abnormality of the urinary tract or in the presence of catheterization, with treatment typically initiated by IV therapy in a hospital setting.
+While many UTIs are not considered life-threatening, if the infection reaches the kidneys, serious illness, and even death, can occur.
+UTI diagnoses are stratified between either complicated or uncomplicated infections. uUTI refers to the invasion of a structurally and functionally normal urinary tract by a nonresident infectious organism (e.g., acute cystitis), and is diagnosed and commonly treated in an outpatient setting with an oral agent.
+Conversely, cUTIs, including acute pyelonephritis, are defined as a UTI ascending from the bladder accompanied by local and systemic signs and symptoms, including fever, chills, malaise, flank pain, back pain, and/or costo-vertebral angle pain or tenderness, that occur in the presence of a functional or anatomical abnormality of the urinary tract or in the presence of catheterization, with treatment typically initiated by IV therapy in a hospital setting.

-cIAIs have similar challenges to that of cUTIs.
+cIAIs have similar challenges to those of cUTIs.
 These complicated infections extend from a gastrointestinal source, such as the appendix or the colon, into the peritoneal space and can be associated with abscess formation.